Battle of Waterloo: Attack of the Imperial Guard

 Other troops rallied to support the advance of the Guard.
 On the left infantry from Reille's corps that was not engaged with Hougoumont and cavalry advanced.
 On the right all the now rallied elements of D'Érlon's corps once again ascended the ridge and engaged the Anglo-allied line.
 French artillery also moved forward in support; Duchand's battery, in particular, inflicting losses on Colin Halkett's brigade.
 Halkett's front line, consisting of the 30th Foot and 73rd, traded fire with the 1st/3rd and 4th Grenadiers but they were driven back in confusion into the 33rd and 69th regiments, Halket was shot in the face and seriously wounded and the whole brigade having been ordered to pull back, retreated in a mob.
 Other Anglo-allied troops began to give way as well.
 A counterattack by the Nassauers and the remains of Kielmansegge's brigade from the Anglo-allied second line, led by the Prince of Orange, was also thrown back and the Prince of Orange was seriously wounded.
 The survivors of Halkett's brigade were reformed, and engaged the French in a firefight.

-It was at this critical moment that the Dutch General Chassé engaged the advancing French forces.
-Chassé's relatively fresh Dutch division was sent against them, led by a battery of Dutch horse-artillery commanded by Captain Krahmer de Bichin.
+The Dutch divisional commander Chassé, on his own initiative, decided at this critical moment to advance with his relatively fresh Dutch division.
+Chassé first ordered his artillery forward; led by a battery of Dutch horse-artillery commanded by Captain Krahmer de Bichin.
 The battery opened a destructive fire into the 1st/3rd Grenadiers' flank.
-This still did not stop the Guard's advance, so Chassé ordered his first brigade, commanded by Colonel Hendrik Detmers, to charge the outnumbered French with the bayonet; the French grenadiers then faltered and broke.
+This still did not stop the Guard's advance, so Chassé, who was affectionately called "Generaal Bajonet" by his soldiers, ordered his first brigade, commanded by Colonel Hendrik Detmers, to charge the outnumbered French with the bayonet.
+As the Guard wavered Chassé galloped among his men and found Captain De Haan with a few soldiers of the 19th Militia, whom he ordered into a flank attack.
+According to Chassé:

+The French grenadiers then faltered and broke.
 The 4th Grenadiers, seeing their comrades retreat and having suffered heavy casualties themselves, now wheeled right about and retired.